-The Pittsburgh Parks Conservancy, in partnership with the City of Pittsburgh, is working to rebuild the Environmental Center at Frick Park.
-The project aims to meet the highest possible standards for green design of both the built environment and the landscape, while simultaneously honoring the rich historic design of the park and the needs of current users.
+The Pittsburgh Parks Conservancy, in partnership with the City of Pittsburgh, rebuilt the Environmental Center at Frick Park, with the aim to meet the highest possible standards for green design of both the built environment and the landscape, while simultaneously honoring the rich historic design of the park and the needs of current users.

-Nitsch Engineering is currently providing sustainable design and consulting services associated with the stormwater/water management systems for the project.
+Nitsch Engineering provided sustainable design and consulting services associated with the stormwater/water management systems for the project.
 At the onset of the project, Nitsch Engineering worked closely with the owner and the design team to develop a unique understanding of the regional and local environmental issues and explored a range of strategies aimed at preserving and restoring the Park’s ecosystem by designing in harmony with nature.
-Nitsch Engineering prepared planning through schematic-level drawings for the stormwater management system and is currently consulting with the Team, including local civil engineer, to complete the design.
+Nitsch Engineering prepared planning through schematic-level drawings for the ecological stormwater management and rainwater harvesting systems, and consulted with the Team, including the local civil engineer, to complete the design.

 The water management strategy for Frick Park Environmental Center is based on addressing relevant Living Building Challenge imperatives.
 Nitsch Engineering proposed several low-impact development techniques and integrated management practices to manage site water to align with the ecological water flow imperative and to contribute to the net zero water imperative (the remainder of which is addressed through the plumbing systems).